ajsalminen/ansible-role-apt_source/README.md

       apt_source_packages:
         - pattern: '*nginx*'
+          absent: True
+          filepath: /etc/apt/preferences.d/my_custom_file

 A list of patterns for packages that should get the priority defined by apt_source_high_priority.
 This for making the desired packages the primary candidate for installation by apt.
+If absent is set, the pin will be removed.
+The filepath can also be set if the defaults don't work because of overlapping pins for example.

      apt_source_source_selector: "release o={{apt_source_release_origin}}"